geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 Click on the "Layer Preview" link in the left-hand gutter.
 If you don't see the quick-start layer on the first page of results, enter the name of the layer you just created into the search box, and press &lt;Enter&gt;.

 Once you see your layer, click on the "OpenLayers" link, which will open a new tab.
-By default, the display that opens will be empty, because we have enabled the time dimension for this layer, but the preview does not specify a time.
+By default, the display that opens will not show all the data, because we have enabled the time dimension for this layer, but the preview does not specify a time.
 In the URL bar for the visualization, add the following to the end:

  ```
  &TIME=2014-01-01T00:00:00.000Z/2014-12-31T23:59:59.999Z
  ```

 That tells GeoServer to display the records for the entire calendar year 2014.
+You can find more information about the TIME parameter from here: http://docs.geoserver.org/latest/en/user/services/wms/time.html.

 Once you press &lt;Enter&gt;, the display will update, and you should see a collection of red dots similar to the following image.

 !["Visualizing quick-start data"](/img/tutorials/2014-05-28-geomesa-quickstart/geoserver-layer-preview.png)